ThoughtWorks-SEA/developer-training/docs/javascript/promises.md

 The executor function basically does some asynchronous task, and invoke either **fulfill** or **reject** based on the success/failure of that asynchronous task.
 When one of those callbacks is called, the promise is changed from **pending** state to either **fulfilled** state, or **rejected** state.

-If there are any error thrown from the executor function, the promise is also **rejected** automatically.
+If there are any errors thrown from the executor function, the promise is also **rejected** automatically.

 ### What is this fulfill and reject parameter?